giselabcruz/DACD_Gisela/README.md

 9. [Additional Resources](/09-additional-resources.md)

 Feel free to explore the materials in each section and use them as supplementary resources for your Data Science Application Development classes.

-## Contributing

-If you have additional theory or materials related to the course that you'd like to contribute, please fork this repository, make your changes, and submit a pull request.
-Your contributions are greatly appreciated!

 ## License